OWASP/wstg/document/0-Foreword/README.md

 The most important thing to remember when performing security testing is to continuously re-prioritize.
 There are an infinite number of possible ways that an application could fail, and organizations always have limited testing time and resources.
 Be sure time and resources are spent wisely.
 Try to focus on the security holes that are a real risk to your business.
 Try to contextualize risk in terms of the application and its use cases.

 This guide is best viewed as a set of techniques that you can use to find different types of security holes.
 But not all the techniques are equally important.
-Try to avoid using the guide as a checklist, new vulnerabilities are always manifesting and no guide can be an exhaustive list of “things to test for”, but rather a great place to start.
+Try to avoid using the guide as a checklist, new vulnerabilities are always manifesting and no guide can be an exhaustive list of "things to test for", but rather a great place to start.

 ## The Role of Automated Tools

 There are a number of companies selling automated security analysis and testing tools.
 Remember the limitations of these tools so that you can use them for what they're good at.
-As Michael Howard put it at the 2006 OWASP AppSec Conference in Seattle, “Tools do not make software secure!
-They help scale the process and help enforce policy.”
+As Michael Howard put it at the 2006 OWASP AppSec Conference in Seattle, "Tools do not make software secure!
+They help scale the process and help enforce policy."

 Most importantly, these tools are generic - meaning that they are not designed for your custom code, but for applications in general.
 That means that while they can find some generic problems, they do not have enough knowledge of your application to allow them to detect most flaws.
 In my experience, the most serious security issues are the ones that are not generic, but deeply intertwined in your business logic and custom application design.